Anne Stiles , Ph.D.

 Stiles's research explores intersections between literature, science, and religion.
 She is the author of Popular Fiction and Brain Science in the Late Nineteenth Century (Cambridge UP, 2012) and the editor of Neurology and Literature, 1866-1920 (Palgrave, 2007).
 She also co-edited two volumes published by Elsevier in 2013 as part of their Progress in Brain Research series.

-Most recently, Stiles was awarded a Robert M. Kingdon Fellowship by the University of Wisconsin--Madison.
-Stiles will spend the 2016-2017 academic year in Madison completing her second monograph, Recovering the New Thought Novel: How a Forgotten Literary Genre Influenced Psychology and Popular Culture.
+Stiles was awarded a Robert M. Kingdon Fellowship by the University of Wisconsin-Madison.
+Stiles spent the 2016-2017 academic year in Madison completing her second monograph, Recovering the New Thought Novel: How a Forgotten Literary Genre Influenced Psychology and Popular Culture.
 This book shows how popular fiction by Henry James, Frances Hodgson Burnett, Charlotte Perkins Gilman, and others spread awareness of the late-nineteenth- century religious movement known as New Thought, which promoted positive thinking as a means to health and prosperity.
 Her research has also been supported by awards from the Huntington Library (Barbara Thom Fellowship, AY 2009-2010) and the American Academy of Arts and Sciences (Visiting Scholarship, AY 2006-2007).

 Literature, Neurology, and Neuroscience: Historical and Literary Connections.
 Co-edited and introduced by Anne Stiles, Stanley Finger, and François Boller.
 Elsevier's Progress in Brain Research series, vol. 205.
 Amsterdam: Elsevier, 2013.